 The Gleaners is considered to be one of the most important works of the Realism art movement of the mid-19th century.
 It depicts female rural workers as they are doing their job, people who were considered to be at the bottom of the social ladder at the time.

-The painting was displayed on the Paris Salon of 1857 and received negative reviews, mainly from the members of the middle and upper classes.
+The painting by Millet was displayed at the Paris Salon of 1857 and received negative reviews, mainly from the members of the middle and upper classes.
 They considered the painting to be too provoking as it was presumed to depict the exploitation of the lower class in France.

 4. Whistler’s Mother – James McNeill Whistler